The Best Food Shows to Binge Watch

 JAN

 In this riveting food show, famed local Michelin-starred chef, Jan Hendrik van der Westhuizen, invites you into his culinary world.
-He secrets viewers behind the scenes at his favourite spots, often set in the ridiculously picturesque countryside of the south of France, along the coast of Italy and beyond.
+He takes viewers behind the scenes at his favourite spots, often set in the picturesque countryside of the south of France, along the coast of Italy and beyond.
 With captivating videography, this series meshes a bit of travel with some of Jan’s favourite places and people that he draws inspiration from.

 Exquisitely shot and edited, this local Showmax production is well worth the watch.
 Season 3 brings things back to home soil and you learn more about his local projects.